saurabh7521/Spectrum-Sensing/README.md

 **Signal visualization**

 The following GIF was created using dataset_exploration.ipynb as an example.
-It shows the constellation plot of some datapoints for the modulation type QPSK.
+It shows the constellation plot of some datapoints for the modulation type QPSK at different SNRs.

 ![QPSK_constellation](https://github.com/user-attachments/assets/6c3ce6d8-1255-4e07-9ff4-d4504c3e140a)